Dual Master's Degree in Nursing and Business Administration

 Degree Description

-The Lamar University Dual Master of Science Nursing – Master of Business Administration in Nursing Administration and Business prepares you as a well-rounded nurse leader through advanced learning of nursing administration, business, finance and management principles.
+The Lamar University Dual Master of Science Nursing – Master of Business Administration prepares you as a well-rounded nurse leader through advanced learning of nursing administration, business, finance and management principles.

 Why Study Nursing and Business Administration at Lamar?

-You may complete the Dual Master of Science Nursing – Master of Business Administration in Nursing Administration and Business at Lamar University in approximately three years with courses in both The Dishman School and the College of Business.
+You may complete the Dual Master of Science Nursing – Master of Business Administration at Lamar University in approximately three years with courses in both The Dishman School and the College of Business.
 As a graduate, you will be equipped to assume leadership positions in nursing and will contribute to the discipline of nursing through evidence-based practice.

 Career Paths

-When you hold both a Master of Science in Nursing (MSN) and a Master of Business Administration (MBA), you are positioned to take advantage of unique opportunities in the nursing industry.
+When you hold both a MSN and a MBA, you are positioned to take advantage of unique opportunities in the nursing industry.
 You may decide to continue in the nursing profession, advance into managerial roles, seek a position with a government agency, or start working in an executive capacity within a clinic or a larger hospital.
 The combined skills of patient care and business management present a vast number of opportunities for you as a nurse today.

 Primary Careers